telmoperiz/frailtyPredict/readme.md

 ## TO DO
 * Analytic gradient for `rec_timescale = 'piecewise-renewal' may not be correctly computed.
-* Need to implement print/toLatex methods for `rec_timescale = 'piecewise-renewal'.
 * Estimation with `rec_timescale = 'piecewise-renewal' is NOT documented.